Ness Glen Walk

 The image below is of the sign at the lower side of the Ness Glen Walk.
 The path back up over the top of the glen goes up to the right at the footbridge.

 At the top of the hill, you will see a path lead off to the right.
-That path leads past the Wooden Fort to the Scottish Dark Sky Observatory.
-Many walkers call in to the Observatory to view images and find out how to visit at night to view the stars.
+That path leads past the Wooden Fort.

 Ness Glen lower side image

 The image below is of the Scottish Dark Sky Observatory.
-You can call in to view images and some large scopes.
-This image was taken from the hill path back to the dam via Glessel Hill.
-The Observatory was dammaged by fire in 2021, is expected to be restored over then next year or two.
+The Observatory was dammaged by fire in 2021, is is not expected to re-open.

 Scottish Dark Sky Observatory at Loch Doon image